Isaiah Kacyvenski: Regular season

+Playoffs

 Retirement

 After being released by the Raiders with an injury settlement, Kacyvenski said he wanted to return for another season in the NFL.

 However, in September 2008, it was reported that Kacyvenski had decided to retire.
 A knee injury kept him out of the 2007 season and it was recommended by Dr. James Andrews that he not continue playing.

 Also in September, Kacyvenski, the first of five other former NFL players that soon followed, agreed to donate his brain upon his death to the Center for the Study of Traumatic Encephalopathy, a joint program between the Boston University School of Medicine and Sports Legacy Institute in order to have research into the effects of concussions on the human brain performed.
 Kacyvenski, like many NFL players, suffered a number of concussions over the course of his playing career.
 At the end of 2008, Isaiah was awarded the PETA Compassionate Action Award after being the first professional athlete to donate his brain to science.

 He was elected to the Board of Directors of Sports Legacy Institute in 2008, and has used this as a platform for awareness surrounding head trauma and making contact sports safer to play.

 Personal

 Kacyvenski earned his MBA from Harvard Business School in 2011.

 Isaiah is currently the Founder and Managing Partner of Will Ventures.
 Will Ventures is a venture capital investment fund focused on sports technology.

 Prior to Will Ventures, Isaiah was a Founder and Managing Director of the Sports Innovation Lab.

 Prior to founding the Sports Innovation Lab, Kacyvenski was one of the first employees to join a very early stage MC10, an electronics company, and remained there for 6 years as the Global Head of Business Development as well as Chairman of the MC10 Sports-Medicine Advisory Board.

 Kacyvenski is also an individual investor in, and advisor to, several companies in technology, sports, biotech, consumer, media and sports medicine.

-On the July 12, 2007 episode of The Oprah Winfrey Show, Kacyvenski appeared as the first guest to talk about his rough childhood and reconciliation with his abusive father.
+On the July 12, 2007, episode of The Oprah Winfrey Show, Kacyvenski appeared as the first guest to talk about his rough childhood and reconciliation with his abusive father.

 Kacyvenski was featured in an NFL Films production that was nominated for an Emmy Award for Outstanding Long Feature in 2007.

 On October 24, 2010, Kacyvenski was invited back to Seattle to raise the famous 12th Man Flag before the Seahawks played the Cardinals.

 During his time at Harvard, Kacyvenski was roommates with Christopher Nowinski, who later went on to become a WWE wrestler.
 After retiring from wrestling due to concussions, Nowinski has spearheaded the effort to make sports safer in the United States and worldwide.

 Among his investments, Kacyvenski is a founding investor in b.good, a chain of casual restaurants located globally.

-Kacyvenski was chosen to announce the Seattle Seahawks second round draft pick from the podium during the 2013 NFL Draft, one of 32 NFL Greats chosen.
+Kacyvenski was chosen to announce the Seattle Seahawks second round draft pick from the podium during the 2013 NFL draft, one of 32 NFL Greats chosen.